 Take Me With You by Katherine Ryan Hyde, author of Pay It Forward.

 The Immortal Life of Henrietta Lacks, Rebecca Skloot.
-Historical fiction about a woman who gave her cells to science without knowing, and her cells are still living long after she died.
+Historical fiction about a woman who gave her cells to science without knowing, and her cells are still living in laboratories worldide, long after she died.

 Seabiscuit - Fiction could not be any more amazing than this historically accurate book.

 It's even better than the movie, and the movie was great.
 You don't have to be into horses to love this.

 The Host by Stephenie Meyer.
 Brilliant work of psychological fiction that will have you thinking about all the things we talk about in Divine Openings from a new perspective.
 What if aliens took over the bodies of all humans, except a few who had evaded them?
 What if the aliens created a peaceful society, with no war, crime, or disease, but no individuality or free will?
 Would that be "good" or "bad"?
 You won't want it to end.
 Her Twilight book series are also addictive page-turners, although the movies didn't do them justice.
 I read all four Twilight books and enjoyed them.

 Lonesome Dove by Larry McMurtry.
 My favorite epic story and movie of all time.
 Dead-on insight into people, set in the old west, with the most believable and beloved set of characters ever.
 I've watched the movie 7 times.